-Although not easily transparent the newsletter and website are owned 1440 Media LLC.
+Although not readily transparent, the newsletter and website are owned by 1440 Media LLC.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias

 In review, 1440 provides daily curated news stories that can be found on the website under “Digest” or delivered to your email by signing up for free.
 News and information are broken into categories that we will cover one by one.
-The first category is “Need to Know” which provides 1 to 3 summarized news stories per day.
-These stories are generally the biggest stories and presented with minimal bias such as this Defense Secretary Fired.
-This story like all others reviewed is properly sourced to credible outlets such as Defense News, Politico, and Axios.
+The first category is “Need to Know,” which provides 1 to 3 summarized news stories per day.
+These stories are generally the biggest stories and presented with minimal bias, such as this Defense Secretary Fired.
+Like all others reviewed, this story is correctly sourced to credible outlets such as Defense News, Politico, and Axios.

-The next category is called “In the Know” which has subcategories Sports, Entertainment, Culture, Science & Tech, Business & Markets, and Politics & World Affairs.
-Within this category 1440 provides a one-sentence summary of the top stories in each subcategory and then provides offsite links to other sources covering the story.
+The next category is called “In the Know,” which has subcategories Sports, Entertainment, Culture, Science & Tech, Business & Markets, and Politics & World Affairs.
+Within this category, 1440 provides a one-sentence summary of the top stories in each subcategory and then provides offsite links to other sources covering the story.
 Our review of this category shows that they generally link to credible media outlets that range from Left-Center to Right-Center.
-The third category is called “In-Depth”, which links to longer analysis and editorial type stories.
-A review of sources shows a reasonable balance with stories from the Right-Leaning The Dispatch and the Left-Leaning Wired Magazine.
-The final category is called “ETCETERA”, which provides links to a variety of general interest stories such as “Lucky teens uncover a 1,100-year-old gold stash.”
+The third category is called “In-Depth,” which links to longer analysis and editorial-type stories.
+A review of sources shows a reasonable balance with the Right-Leaning The Dispatch stories and the Left-Leaning Wired Magazine.
+The final category is called “ETCETERA,” which provides links to a variety of general interest stories such as “Lucky teens uncover a 1,100-year-old gold stash.”
 In general, the news is reported factually and with minimal editorializing.

 Failed Fact Checks

 Overall, we rate the 1440 Newsletter Least Biased based on balanced story selection and minimal editorializing.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 11/15/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 11/15/2020) Updated (01/24/2021)